Encrypted fine-tuning

 Inference

-One fine-tuned, the LORA hybrid FHE model can perform inference only, through the model.inference_model attribute of the hybrid FHE model.
+Once fine-tuned, the LoRA hybrid FHE model can perform inference only, through the peft_model attribute of the hybrid FHE model.

-To compare to the original model, it is possible to disable the LORA weights in order to use the original model for inference.
+To compare to the original model, you can disable the LoRA weights to use the original model for inference.

 Last updated